 Having visited the east and west of Turkey a couple of times, I noticed that you find the economic boom mainly in the west.
-Traveling through the eastern regions, you can see the hardship of their lives on some people‘s faces.
+Travelling through the eastern regions, you can see the hardship of their lives on some people‘s faces.

 When I visited Selcuk in Western Turkey two years ago, I had a long talk with a carpet dealer.
 Himself originally from the east, he told me of the importance of buying handmade products, to support the people in those poorer regions.
 And, of cause, carpets are among the main handcrafted products produced there.